 The Group has overseas distribution representatives in New Zealand, Singapore, Malaysia and Indonesia.
+It is presently negotiating with a potential distributor in Vietnam.

 The Thai distribution agreement has been cancelled due to an inability of the distributor to pay its debts.